ApryseSDK/pdftron-react-native/README.md

 ##### onExportAnnotationCommand
 function, optional

 This function is called if a change has been made to annotations in the current document.
-Unlike [`onAnnotationChanged`](#onAnnotationChanged), this function has xfdfCommand as its parameter.
+Unlike [`onAnnotationChanged`](#onAnnotationChanged), this function has an XFDF command string as its parameter.

 Parameters: